 Zerto’s technology for replicating VMs without snapshots was detailed quite a few times on our blog.
 Today, we’ll focus on How to Restore individual Files from Journal File Level Recovery in Zerto.
 Previously you could already recover a full site, application(s) or VMs, but the additional granularity giving you a possibility to recover files within the Zerto UI.

 Zerto does not use hypervisor’s snapshot technology for replication purposes.
 Zerto’s Virtual Replication Appliance (VRA) is able to tap into a virtual machine’s IO stream causing no overhead or performance problems.
-The VRA uses the vSphere APIs to see the data flowing from the VM each time there is a read or write operation.
-Therefore, each time the virtual machine writes to its virtual disks, the write command is captured, cloned, and sent to the recovery site

 The VRA uses the vSphere APIs to see the data flowing from the VM each time there is a read or write operation.
 So every time the VM writes to its VMDKs, the write command is captured, cloned, and sent to the recovery site.
 Ingenious, no?

 Having the ability to restore specific files from a Virtual Machine at any given point in time (within seconds) is a must see.
 The journal has all the checkpoints and if you defined your RPO with few seconds interval, you’ll find yourself with lots of checkpoints to chose from.

 - Select the VM